pascalguttmann/obat/docs/arch/overview.md

 ## Open Points

 - Which component should measure ambient temperature?
-    - Include in U/I Transducer?
+    - Include in U/I Measurement?
     - Include in T measurement of Battery?
     - Create new component?
 - PC software supervision?